developer-zebra/developer-zebra-site/src/stagenow/5-1/stagingprofiles/index.md

 ## Serverless Staging

-The staging profiles may have files that have to be downloaded from workstation to device which imposes dependency on the Stagenow FTP server.
-The files(.apk./.txt/.pfx./.bin etc) required for staging can be copied to USB/SDcard during the profile creation which then can be mounted to the device avoiding the dependency of the device to be able to connect to Stagenow FTP.
+Files required for staging such as `.apk`s (Android apps), `.pfx` (security certificate) and the Profile itself (`.bin` file), can be copied to a USB or SD card storage medium during Profile creation, removing the need for the device to connect with an FTP server or PC host when it executes the staging Profile.

-Note: Pre-generated Staging profile `.bin` files also can be copied from a workstation to the required media source path using this method.
+1. Mount the USB or SD card on the host workstation.

-1. Mount the sdcard/USB to the workstation.Then create Filemgr profile
+2. Create FileMgr Profile
-2. Select source access as File in the device file system
+3. Under "Target Source Access Method," select "File in the Sevice File System."

-3. Once the Media type (USB/sd card)& mounted source is selected, click Ok in Local content source selector pop up
+4. Under "Source Access Method," select Once the Media type (USB/sd card)& mounted source is selected, click Ok in Local content source selector pop up

 <img alt="image" style="height:350px" src="sn_local_source_selector.png"/>
     _Click image to enlarge; ESC to cancel_.
     <br>

 4. Source path gets auto-updated with Media type  identification number & Path as shown in the screen shot